Courtesy early-drop-off-supervision by YAS staff for all camps starting at 7:45 am each camp day.

 YAS is a highly-organized and structured skill-development day-camp program.

-YAS offers a wide-choice of weekly camps each summer.
-16 in Regina and 16 in Saskatoon; 4 at each level;
+YAS offers a wide-choice of weekly camps each summer: 16 in Regina and 16 in Saskatoon:

 A different curriculum with a different skills-development emphasis is featured at each weekly camp.
-Players frequently attend two, three and four camps during one summer in order to receive YAS’s full skills development curriculum.
+Players frequently attend two, three and four YAS camps during one summer in order to receive YAS’s full skills development curriculum.
+No YAS camp is a prerequisite to another YAS camp.

-The YAS basketball-skills development curriculum is designed by professional teachers who are also highly accomplished basketball coaches.
+The YAS basketball-skills development curriculum is designed by certified professional “A” teachers who are also highly accomplished basketball coaches.

 YAS prepares players to play and excel on school basketball teams as well as recreationally and in school intramurals and physical education classes.